tsubaric/NFTicket/docs/TestReport.md

 Firebase hosting and database.
 These tools are considered to be some of the best, and easily work on any browser.
 Constraints 2 and 3 were met by writing our smart contract in Solidity, and deploying to Polygon.
 This ensures that transactions are quick and cheap.
-Also, we followed ERC standards for tokens, which ensures EVM compatiblity.
+Also, we followed ERC standards for tokens, which ensures EVM compatibility.

 **Standards**